CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 ## Viewing and running

-Copies of these notebooks are posted to the Microsoft Azure cloud
+Copies of the notebooks are hosted on the Microsoft Azure cloud
 service:

 https://notebooks.azure.com/garth-wells/libraries/CUED-IA-Computing-Michaelmas

-It is recommended that you use these notebooks via the above link.
+It is recommended that you use the notebooks via the above link.

+Note that when 'viewing' the rendered notebooks on the Azure service there may be some display artefacts.
+For the best experience, 'clone' the library to use the notebooks in a Jupyter environment.

 ## Getting started